 The rest is from a standard template:

 Typically, the password referenced in the scam email was associated with your email account (or another online account) that was ascertained by the scammer via databases of credentials that have been part of a data breach.

 The FBI suspects that as this scam gets refined perpetrators will begin using more recent and relevant passwords to convince people that the hacking threat is real.

 Sextortion, even semi-automated scams like this one with no actual physical leverage to backstop the extortion demand, is a serious crime that can lead to devastating consequences for victims.
 Sextortion occurs when someone threatens to distribute your private and sensitive material if you don’t provide them with images of a sexual nature, sexual favors, or money.

 According to the FBI, here are some things you can do to avoid becoming a victim:

-The FBI says in many sextortion cases, the perpetrator is an adult pretending to be a teenager, and you are just one of the many victims being targeted by the same person.
+The FBI says in many sextortion cases, the cybercriminal may be an adult pretending to be a teenager, and you are just one of the many victims being targeted by the same person.
 If you believe you’re a victim of sextortion, or know someone else who is, the FBI wants to hear from you: Contact your local FBI office (or toll-free at 1-800-CALL-FBI).